FoofooTheGuy/VidInjector9000/README.md

 --
 **Q: Why did you even make this?**

-A: I made this so that the process of injecting with 3D banners is more streamlined
+A: I made this so that the process of injecting with 3D banners is more streamlined.

 **Q: How is this different from all the other injectors?**